gothicmuppet/soulcalibur6/index.md

 Weaknesses
 - His weakness is also from throws. you can break most throws.
 You cannot break throws when caught in the air.
+- Forward throws are broken by neurtal A. In other words, 50% chance of breaking throws.
 - He has slow speed and moves so you have to play a bit defensively.

 ### Hwang